realpython/python-guide/docs/dev/virtualenvs.rst

     $ deactivate

 This puts you back to the system's default Python interpreter with all its installed libraries.
+This is not necessary if you invoked the executables directly.

 To delete a virtual environment, just delete its folder.
 (In this case, it would be ``rm -rf venv``.)

-After a while, though, you might end up with a lot of virtual environments littered across your system, and it's possible you'll forget their names or where they were placed.
+After a while, though, you might end up with a lot of virtual environments littered across your system.
+It's possible you'll forget their names or where they were placed, so try to follow a convention across your projects.

 .. note::
-    Python has included venv module from version 3.3.
-For more details: `venv <https://docs.python.org/3/library/venv.html>`_.
+    The ``venv`` module is part of Python's standard library in Python3.3+.
+    Older versions of Python can use the
+    3rd party package `virtualenv <https://pypi.org/project/virtualenv/>`_.

 Other Notes
 -----------

-Running ``virtualenv`` with the option ``--no-site-packages`` will not include the packages that are installed globally.
+Running ``python -m venv`` with the option ``--no-site-packages`` will not include the packages that are installed globally.
 This can be useful for keeping the package list clean in case it needs to be accessed later.
-[This is the default behavior for ``virtualenv`` 1.7 and later.]

 In order to keep your environment consistent, it's a good idea to "freeze" the current state of the environment packages.
 To do this, run: